fbq('track', 'ViewContent');

 Acts of Kindness Countdown:Here is a freebie and directions on making a different kind of countdown for the holidays!

-I made this Acts of Kindness Holiday Countdown Set, which is a paper chain countdown with a twist - each link of the chain is an act of kindness to be done by the child, each day between now and Christmas!
+I made this Acts of Kindness Holiday Countdown Set, a paper chain countdown with a twist—each link of the chain is an act of kindness to be done by the child each day between now and Christmas!

 Acts of Kindness Countdown:Here is a freebie and directions on making a different kind of countdown for the holidays!

 First, the children will choose a "topper".
 There's a star, a tree, and a Christmas Bear.
 The topper is mounted on a piece of construction paper or tagboard, and a slit is cut near the bottom to hold the first link.
-Personally, I think this guy is going to need some glitter, and a big red bow at the top to tie him to a special countdown spot!
+I think this guy will need some glitter and a big red bow at the top to tie him to a special countdown spot!
 (You could also design your own toppers!)

 Acts of Kindness Countdown:Here is a freebie and directions on making a different kind of countdown for the holidays!